Pope Paul IV: Interior Policy

-On 17 July 1555, Paul IV issued one of the most infamous papal bulls in Church history.
-The bull, Cum nimis absurdum, ordered the creation of a Jewish ghetto in Rome.
-The pope set its borders near the Rione Sant'Angelo, an area where large numbers of Jews already resided, and ordered it walled off from the rest of the city.
+The policy was formalised in his bull Cum nimis absurdum, which was issued on 17 July 1555 and where Paul IV explicitly declared that the Church had to adopt a policy that led Jews to converting.
+In the bull, Paul IV restricted the commercial activities and professions Jews could engage with, forbade them employing Christian servants and future ownership of real property while limiting their options to sell their own property.
+It further ordered that Jews had to wear distinctive yellow hats, especially outside the ghetto, and that Jews were forbidden to have more than one synagogue per city, resulting in Rome alone to the destruction of seven "excess" places of worship.
+Finally, the bull also ordered the creation of a Jewish ghetto in Rome.
+The Pope set its borders near the Rione Sant'Angelo, an area where large numbers of Jews already resided, and ordered it walled off from the rest of the city.
 A single gate, locked every day at sundown, was the only means of reaching the rest of the city.
 The Jews themselves were forced to pay all design and construction costs related to the project, which came to a total of roughly 300 scudi.
-The bull restricted Jews in other ways as well.
-They were forbidden to have more than one synagogue per city—leading, in Rome alone, to the destruction of seven "excess" places of worship.
-All Jews were forced to wear distinctive yellow hats, especially outside the ghetto, and they were forbidden to trade in everything but food and secondhand clothes.
-Christians of all ages were encouraged to treat the Jews as second-class citizens; for a Jew to defy a Christian in any way was to invite severe punishment, often at the hands of a mob.
-By the end of Paul IV's five-year reign, the number of Roman Jews had dropped by half.
+In another reversal of previous papal policies, some hundred of the Marranos of Ancona were thrown into prison, 50 sentenced by the tribunal of the Inquisition and 25 Conversos who had reverted Judaism were burned at the stake in the spring of 1556.
+Finally, the Inquisition prohibited in 1557 under his influence the Jews to possess any other religious work in Hebrew except for the Bible.
+Paul IV's policy was somewhat successful as the later sixteenth century saw a substantial increase in conversions from Jews to Christianity.
+By the end of his five-year reign, the number of Roman Jews had dropped by half.
 Yet his anti-Jewish legacy endured for over 300 years: the ghetto he established ceased to exist only with the dissolution of the Papal States in 1870.
 Its walls were torn down in 1888.

 According to Leopold von Ranke, a rigid austerity and an earnest zeal for the restoration of primitive habits became the dominant tendency of his papacy.
 Monks who had left their monasteries were expelled from the city and from the Papal States.
 He would no longer tolerate the practice by which one man had been allowed to enjoy the revenues of an office while delegating its duties to another.